-1.3.1.
-Certification Authority (CA)
+1.3.1 Certification Authority (CA).

 It is the entity responsible for the issuance and management of digital certificates.
-It acts as a trusted third party, between the Subscriber and the User, in electronic relations, linking a certain public key with a person (Subscriber) through the issuance of a Certificate.
+It acts as a trusted third party, between the Subscriber and the User, in electronic relations, linking a certain public key with a person (Subscriber) related to a specific Professional Association through the issuance of a Certificate.